-(2) No person shall discriminate or threaten to or take any form of reprisal or disciplinary action against an employee because the employee

-- (a) engages in political activity in accordance with this Part; or - (b) declines to engage in political activity.
+- (2) No person shall discriminate or threaten to or take any form of reprisal or disciplinary action against an employee because the employee - (a) engages in political activity in accordance with this Part; or - (b) declines to engage in political activity.

-Election officer
+Election or plebiscite officer

-37. An employee may be appointed to serve as an election officer under the Nunavut Elections Act where no other suitable person is available for the position in a community and the Chief Electoral Officer is satisfied that there is no conflict with the duty of impartiality under section 207 of that Act.
+37. An employee may be appointed to serve as an election officer under the Nunavut Elections Act or as a plebiscite officer under the Plebiscites Act where no other suitable person is available for that position in the community.
+S.Nu.
+2013,c.25,s.245(2).

-DISCLOSURE OF WRONGDOING
+PART 6 DISCLOSURE OF WRONGDOING